Guide to Creating MapRun Courses

 Finalise Printed Map PDF

 Finally, if you're creating a course for others to use, you need to create a suitable map for them to print or view.
 If you've started with either an OOM map, or used Purple Pen to create your course, you already have the basic map.
 But you probably need to add additional text, and perhaps images, as needed.
 The text should include the full MapRun course name, start/finish location, course setter, and any other required instructions.
 You may wish to adjust the appearance of features in the map if possible to maximise readability.
-And since none of the common programs support free text control descriptions, these need to be added separately.
+And since none of the common programs support free text control descriptions (as we use in our street orienteering courses), these need to be added separately.
 I find the easiest way to do this is to type them into a table in Word, save as PDF, crop & export to JPEG image.
 This can then be added to the map, either in Purple Pen, or directly onto the PDF with Acrobat or similar.
+Alternatively, type the them as text in Word, and then add the text to the PDF with Acrobat or other PDF editing program, or using a PDF editing website like iLovePDF.

 Over to You